 - Pyrocarbon MCP joint replacement

 Exercise is Medicine® Canada (EIMC) is a movement to make Canadians healthier.
-EIMC is based on abundant evidence that physical activity and exercise reduce the risk of chronic disease.
-Exercise is Medicine® is a global initiative launched by the American College of Sports Medicine in 2007.
+Launched in 2007 by the American College of Sports Medicine, EIMC is based on abundant evidence that physical activity and exercise reduce the risk of chronic disease.
 Resources for professionals include an exercise prescription & referral tool, a guide for prescribing exercise, physical activity guidelines, sedentary behaviour guidelines, and more.

-Produced by the Association of Rheumatology Health Professionals (ARHP) the medication administration quick guides were developed to assist registered nurses (RNs) and other health professionals new to rheumatology or those in need of basic information about common rheumatology infusion medications.
+Developed by the Association of Rheumatology Professionals (ARP), the medication administration quick guides provide basic information about common rheumatology infusion medications.
 The information has been obtained from the manufacturer’s Full Prescribing Information document for each agent.
-All but guides completed in the last 12 months are freely available to any health care professional.
+All quick guides are freely available to any healthcare professional.

 The National Center for Complementary and Integrative Health (NCCIH) is one of the institutes of the National Institutes of Health.
 The NCCIH conducts and supports research and provides information about complementary health products and practices.

 The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.